kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

 - (A+C, null) <== we will never have (A+B+C)
 ```

-In our case, we are building a state machine and want to keep the last state of execution, meaning we want to see only some intermediate states.
+In our case, we are building a state machine and want to keep the last state of execution, meaning we do not want to see the intermediate states.
 In this case, we have no choice but to build a custom joiner since Kafka Streams doesn't have one built-in.

 Our custom joiner needs to:
 - [Manually create a store](https://github.com/kestra-io/kestra/blob/develop/runner-kafka/src/main/java/io/kestra/runner/kafka/streams/ExecutorFromExecutionTransformer.java) that will save the last state of an execution.